Cycling - Importance of bike set-up

 Neck and back

 The cyclist's pelvic position during riding is also significant.
 Sitting in a posteriorly tilted position increases lumbar flexion, so many clinicians look to achieve a more anterior position through the pelvis.
-This should be addressed when assessing bike set-up and cycling technique.
+This should be addressed when assessing the bike set-up and cycling technique.

 Cyclists are also at risk of urogenital problems, such as erectile dysfunction and infertility, mainly affecting those who put in large training volumes.
-Pudendal neuropathy is the most common presentation, caused by compression of the pudendal nerve against the pubic bone.
+Pudendal neuropathy is the most common presentation caused by compression of the pudendal nerve against the pubic bone.
 Statistics range from 50% to 91% of cyclists reporting symptoms (Leibovitch and Mor 2005).
-A change of saddle to one with an increased width or padding, altering the tilt of saddle and using increased padding in the rider's cycling shorts may all help to relieve the pressure.
+A change of saddle to one with an increased width or padding, altering the tilt of the saddle and using increased padding in the rider's cycling shorts may help relieve the pressure.